kevonc/kevonc.github.io/_posts/2020-12-12-validating-startup-ideas.md

 When competition in each segment is fierce, we must pick ideas that have a better chance of success.

-So reflecting back, I came up with this list to help me evaluate future ideas (especially for B2B SaaS).
+So reflecting back, I came up with this list to help me evaluate future ideas.

 {% include midpost-subscribe.html %}

-## How I'd evaluate my future startup ideas
+## How I'd evaluate my future startup ideas (especially for B2B SaaS)

 ### 1. Is my idea part of a global trend?